amirrr1987/chrome-extension-todo/README.md

-# Your Extension Name
+# Simple Todo Extension

-Your Extension Name is a browser extension that provides [describe briefly what your extension does].
+This is a simple browser extension that allows you to manage a todo list.

 ## Features

-- Feature 1: [Describe the first feature of your extension]
-- Feature 2: [Describe the second feature of your extension]
-- Feature 3: [Describe the third feature of your extension]
+- Add tasks to the todo list.
+- Mark tasks as completed.
+- Remove tasks from the todo list.

 ## Installation

-To install the extension, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-extension.git`
+1. Clone or download this repository.
 2. Open your browser's extension management page.
-3. Enable developer mode.
+3. Enable Developer Mode.
-4. Click on "Load unpacked extension" and select the cloned repository folder.
+4. Click on "Load Unpacked" or "Load Extension" button.
+5. Select the cloned/downloaded folder.

 ## Usage

-To use the extension, follow these steps:

-1. Open [mention where the extension can be used].
-2. [Describe how to activate and interact with the extension].
-3. [Provide any additional usage instructions].
+- Click on the extension icon in your browser's toolbar to open the todo list.
+- Enter a task in the input field and click "Add" or press Enter to add it to the list.
+- Click on the checkbox next to a task to mark it as completed.
+- Click on the "X" button next to a task to remove it from the list.

+## Technologies Used

+- HTML
+- CSS
+- JavaScript

-## Contributing
+## Contribution

 Contributions are welcome!
-If you would like to contribute to the project, follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature`.
-3. Make your changes and commit them: `git commit -m 'Add your feature'`.
-4. Push to the branch: `git push origin feature/your-feature`.
-5. Submit a pull request.
+If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

 ## License

-This project is licensed under the [License Name].
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-- [Mention any acknowledgements or resources you found helpful during the development of your extension].

-## Contact

-For any questions or suggestions, feel free to reach out to [your-email@example.com].

----

-**Note**: This README template is just a starting point.
-Feel free to modify and customize it based on your extension's specific needs.